-A larger-framed balance bike with hefty steel construction that's a great fit for older kids who have yet to conquer a regular bike.
+A larger 12" balance bike that's a great fit for older kids who have yet to conquer a regular bike.

-In addition to the weight, the cleverly designed footrest (see below), was a hinderance for younger riders as the back of their leg often hit it while riding.
-Compared to other bikes, its clear to see how intrusive the footrest can be for beginning riders.
+In addition to the weight, the cleverly designed footrest (see below), was a hindrance for younger riders at the back of their leg often hit it while riding.
+Compared to other bikes, it’s clear to see how intrusive the footrest can be for beginning riders.

-The extra weight of the Biky also better prepares older kids for regular bikes as they become accustom to controlling a heavy bike.
-While lighter bikes, such as a the Strider, are highly recommended for younger riders, older rider can benefit from heavier bikes as they feel and ride more like a bike rather than a toy.
+The extra weight of the Biky also better prepares older kids for regular bikes as they become accustomed to controlling a heavy bike.
+While lighter bikes, such as the Strider, are highly recommended for younger riders, older riders can benefit from heavier bikes as they feel and ride more like a bike rather than a toy.

 In terms of construction, the Biky is certainly a well-built bike that will certainly outlast the destructive love of countless toddlers.
-That being said, one cosmetic cap did brake of our bike after multiple uses, but seeing as it was cosmetic, I don’t believe it to be indicative to overall build of the bike.
+That being said, one cosmetic cap did break of our bike after multiple uses but seeing as it was cosmetic, I don’t believe it to be indicative to overall build of the bike.

 On a final note, one upgrade I do believe the Biky to be missing is a quick adjust seat post.
 After finding the correct tool and properly adjusting the seat, it took me almost 10 minutes to adjust the seat, versus a quick-release that would have taken less than one.